 Our Student Recreation Center beckons the campus community day and night.
 Students take advantage of more than 200 pieces of cardio and weight equipment; seven courts for basketball, volleyball, and badminton; a 31-foot-high climbing wall; a five-lane lap pool; an elevated four-lane running/walking track; and much more.

 You’re more likely to need sunscreen than an umbrella when you head for an outdoor adventure.
 With 172 sunny days and only about 21 inches of rain a year, the Palouse provides comfortable weather conditions most of the year for activities ranging from hiking and bicycling to rafting and disc golf.
-And when it snows—the area averages about 28 inches of white stuff annually—there are ample opportunities for snowboarding, skiing, and building snowmen.
+And when it snows—the area averages about 28 inches annually—there are ample opportunities for snowboarding, skiing, and building snowmen.

 “I received a summer internship in the Seattle area.
 Without WSU, I would never have had this opportunity.
 The University provides resources to find internships and career previews, and the faculty are here to make sure you can get a job and be successful.”